-Individual healthcare plans will help to ensure that Spixworth Infant School effectively supports pupils with medical conditions.
+Individual healthcare plans will help to ensure that the Federation of Spixworth Schools effectively support pupils with medical conditions.
 They will provide clarity about what needs to be done, when and by whom.
 They will often be essential, such as in cases where conditions fluctuate or where there is a high risk emergency intervention will be needed.
 They are likely to be helpful in the majority of other cases too, especially where medical conditions are long-term and complex.
 However, not all children will require one.
 The school, healthcare professional and parent/carer should agree, based on evidence, when a healthcare plan would be inappropriate or disproportionate.
-If consensus cannot be reached the Headteacher, Ms Jordan, is best placed to take a final view.
+If consensus cannot be reached the Executive Headteacher, Ms Jordan, is best placed to take a final view.
 A flow chart for identifying and agreeing the support a child needs and developing an individual healthcare plan is provided at Annex A.